-It can be a sticky proposition.
+Honey Packaging can be a sticky proposition.
 There’s all that honey waiting to be bottled and sold.
 Besides the need for safe and sanitary conditions and a process similar to canning, there is the issue of how fast honey can be packaged and distributed.
-Then, there’s a whole world of honey package design options awaiting the honey producer’s focused attention.
+Then, there’s a whole world of honey packaging options awaiting the honey producer’s focused attention.

-I found this out awhile back as I set about to create my own honey package design for the honey I cultivated from my beekeeping efforts.
+I found this out a while back as I set about to create my honey packaging for the honey I cultivated from my beekeeping efforts.

-Even though I had done package design before, I quickly decided I was under-qualified to do my honey package design.
-This occurred to me when my nephew’s girlfriend gave me a candle gift so uniquely packaged that I had to call the candle company and ask for the designer’s name.
+It occurred to me I was under-qualified to design our packaging when I received a candle-gift so uniquely packaged that I had to call the candle company and ask for the designer’s name.

 Enter Eric Kass of Funnel.
 What a dream.
 A true artist-designer.
 Detail-oriented, thorough and comfortable enough with himself and the design process to lead the way.
 We talked design-speak.
 I wrote a lot about everything Eastern Shore.
 I put together a photo album of the Eastern Shore; and told fishing stories.
 I cobbled together a creative brief.
 We kicked off the design process together.
 I would tell the story and it was up to Eric to do the heavy package design lifting.